Tourism Industry and Local Governments

 The hotel-motel tax or lodging tax is the primary source of funds for tourism promotion.
 During the 2013 session, the Washington State Legislature is considering amendments to the state lodging tax statute.

 - Ch.
 67.28 RCW - Public Stadium, Convention, Arts, and Tourism Facilities - Authorizes municipalities to impose taxes on lodging facilities under this chapter and acquire and operate tourism-related facilities.
 RCW 67.28.1816 - Lodging tax - Tourism promotion.
-(Expires June 30, 2013.)
+(Expired June 30, 2013.)

 - Lodging Tax Report (), Washington State Department of Community,Trade and Economic Development (now Department of Commerce) - Also see MRSC 2009 Budget Suggestions